pschafran/purc/README.md

         BC02	Cystopteris_fragilis_Arizona
         BC03	Cystopteris_fragilis_Taiwan

 	When one barcode contains multiple specimens, you need to add the group designation in the second column.
-In this case, one Acystopteris and one Cystopteris specimen both were labeled by barcode 1, but they are divergent enough that PURC can tell them apart (based on the reference sequence file):
+In this case, one Acystopteris and one Cystopteris specimen both were labeled by barcode 1, but they are divergent enough that PURC can pull them apart (based on the reference sequence file):

         BC01	A	Acystopteris_japonica_Taiwan
         BC01	B	Cystopteris_fragilis_Utah